timmyrs/Shark/README.md

 	  shark-repository/
 	  	actual-content.txt

-In this case the Shark Repository is called `shark-repository`.

-If you want **to download everything**, you can run:

-	java -jar shark.jar browse https://timmyrs.de/shark-repository/ --download-as-is shark-repository

-which will create a shark-repository folder in the current working directory and then download & decrypt the contents.

-If you want **to download a single file**, you can run:

-	java -jar shark.jar browse https://timmyrs.de/shark-repository/ --download shark-repository/actual-content.txt

-Which will just download the `actual-content.txt` into the current working directory.

-**Pro Tip:** You can replace `--download` with `-dl`.
+As you might be able to tell, the actual content is in a subdirectory which has the same name as the Shark Repository, which brings us to...

+#### Downloading

+Downloading is pretty simple.
+You can just input `dl` or `download` in the console, followed by the path of a file or directory.
+All downloads will be stored in the current working directory.

+Since we know that the actual content is in a folder called `shark-repository`, we can easially download everything as follows:

+	$ dl shark-repository

+...but if we only care about the `actual-content.txt`, we can download it as follows:

+	$ dl shark-repository/actual-content.txt

 ### Creating a Repository

 Creating a new Shark Repository, is as simple as 1, 2, 3:

-1. `mkdir shark-repository` Create a directory.
+1. **Create a directory.** `mkdir shark-repository`.
 In this case the Shark Repository is called `shark-repository`.

-2. Fill your Shark Repository with data. **Note:** Avoid duplicate file name, because Shark saves everything as `.bin`!
+2. Fill your Shark Repository with data. **Note:** Avoid duplicate file name, because Shark saves everything as `.bin`, so `hi.txt` would overwrite `hi.csv`!

-3. `java -jar shark.jar build shark-repository` To encrypt it and make it server-ready.
-This will create the `shark-repository-built` which you can upload to any hoster and the `shark-repository-public.txt` which grants access to the data.
+3. **Encrypt it.** `java -jar shark.jar build shark-repository`.
+This will create the `shark-repository-built` folderm which you can upload to any hosterm and the `shark-repository-public.txt` which has to be present in the working directory for you to be able to access the data.

-Let's say you uploaded it on your webserver which runs under timmyrs.de and you've renamed the folder to `shark-repository` for simplicity, then you could give everyone you want to access that data the URL `https://timmyrs.de/shark-repository/` and the `shark-repository-public.txt`.
+Let's say you uploaded it on your webserver which runs under timmyrs.de and you've renamed `shark-repository-built` to `shark-repository` for simplicity, then you could give everyone you want to access that data the URL (`https://timmyrs.de/shark-repository/`) and the `shark-repository-public.txt`.

-As you might have noticed, to list the contents on `https://timmyrs.de/shark-repository/` you did not need to provide this key, this is because by default the `*-public.txt` is a _shared_ file, as you can see by looking at the `6a992d5529f459a44fee58c733255e86.bin` (`index.json`).
+**Nerd Bonus:** As you might've noticed, you could `ls` and `dl` from `https://timmyrs.de/shark-repository/` without having the `shark-reposity-public.txt`.
+This is because the `built` makes the public key a shared file by default, but you can change that in the `6a992d5529f459a44fee58c733255e86.bin` (`index.json`).

 ## Questions?
 Ideas?
 Bugs?!